 "Regulatory Text" is the regulatory language for that section.
 Items in bold are included to assist the read in finding items on the page.
-All regulatory text has been updated for the October 2018 changes.

 "Regulatory Commentary" is the commentary text from the regulation for that section.
 All regulatory commentary has been updated for the October 2018 changes.